Eleonora Carminati - ec.carminati@gmail.com

 (Ministry of Culture of the Republic of Armenia "Service for the protection of Historical Environment and Cultural Museum Reservations)

-with Mateusz Iskra (University of Warsaw) and Hasmik Simonyan
+Mateusz Iskra (University of Warsaw) and

 (Ministry of Culture of the Republic of Armenia "Service for the protection of Historical Environment and Cultural Museum Reservations)